 Brendan received his masters in literature and creative writing from Claremont Graduate University in 2010.
 Brendan ascribes to Norman Mailer’s theory that novels are a marriage, short stories are an affair, and poems are one-night stands; as such, poetry provides a unique thrill.

 Brian is a third-year doctoral student at Claremont Graduate University whose main focus is poetry and poetics in the twentieth- and twenty-first-centuries.
 Brian works primarily on Irish, American, and Irish-American writers, but has a general interest in all good poetry.
 Brian’s studies have taken him all over the country, and beyond; to England and Ireland, where he plans to return every summer until he dies.
 His bedside table generally has Cummings, Mary Oliver, Eavan Boland, and Seamus Heaney on it—and the latest edition of Foothill.
 He’s also a photographer of some moderate skill.

 KELSEY KIMMEL | DESIGN EDITOR

-Kelsey is a recent graduate from the University of Redlands, where she received a BA in graphic design.
-She is pursuing an MFA at Claremont Graduate University.
+Kelsey received a BA in graphic design from the University of Redlands and an MFA from Claremont Graduate University.
 Her work incorporates digital photographs and drawings, and is inspired by the complexities and haphazardness of daily life.
 In her free time, you'll find Kelsey playing soccer, dog-sitting (in hopes of soon getting her own), or enjoying the California sunshine at the beach, either with friends or with a good book.

 CLARISSA CASTANEDA | ASSOCIATE EDITOR